A blackout is different to passing out.

 Blackouts happen when you are drunk.
 During a blackout you temporarily lose the ability to create new memories.

-This happens because of the way alcohol disrupts the memory center of the brain.
+This happens because of the way alcohol disrupts the memory centre of the brain.

 The rate at which your brain ‘backs-up’ information can begin to slow even after 1 or 2 drinks.